Eating habits and behaviors

 - Replace your candy dish with a bowl of fruit or nuts.

 - When you do have unhealthy foods in your house, put them in a place that is hard for you to reach rather than out on the counter.

 An old saying goes: "Eat breakfast like a king, lunch like a prince, and dinner like a pauper."

-Plan a good lunch that will satisfy you, and a healthy afternoon snack that will keep you from becoming to hungry before dinner time.
+Plan a good lunch that will satisfy you, and a healthy afternoon snack that will keep you from becoming too hungry before dinner time.

 Avoid skipping meals.
 Missing a regular meal or snack often leads to overeating or making unhealthy choices.

-Once you have changed one or two old unhealthy habits, try changing one or two more.
+Once you have changed 1 or 2 old unhealthy habits, try changing 1 or 2 more.

 If you start an old habit again, think about why you went back to it.
 Try again to replace it with a new habit.
 One slip does not mean you are a failure.
 Keep trying!